| By

 But what I've discovered over the years is that successful

+people really do love to help and mentor people.
 Also, we really do have a screening process unlike traditional

 schools.
 First, we screen our applicants by phone for motivation